CristiVlad25/gpt/README.md

 This curriculum traces the development of artificial intelligence and large language models (LLMs) from the early days of AI research to the emergence of GPT-4 and beyond.
 It highlights pivotal papers and breakthroughs that have shaped the field, focusing on developments relevant to LLMs.

+*I am also tracing my progress through this curriculum, to keep myself accountable.
+My current progress is tagged with: **(I am currently here)**.*

 ### 1. Early AI and Symbolic Systems (1940s-1980s)

 1. **1943 – McCulloch and Pitts Model**